Skip to content

 Reading the plot

-The plot shows all the chromosomes in the current synteny block represented by dark grey horizontal lines.
-Grey boxes are drawn on top of each chromosome - these represent genes.
-Light grey lines connect genes on different chromosomes - these denote homologous relationships between genes.
+The plot shows all the chromosomes across species in the current synteny block, represented by dark grey horizontal lines.
+Grey boxes on top of each chromosome represent genes.
+Light grey lines connect genes on different chromosomes, denoting homologous relationships between genes.

 Hovering the mouse cursor over any gene will display additional information about it, including a link to the genome database from which it was sourced.